5gasp/CICD_LTR/ftp/tests/nef_authentication_test/docs.md

 ## 2. Test Description

-This test will validate the authentication and authorization of a Network Application to use 5GS resources (NEF).
+Validate if a Network Application is able to authenticate with the NEF before making any requests.

 ## 3. Inputs